Sytarno/Athena/README.md

 bot.py is the main core that is required to run. however, in order for youtube pull/push requests, lavalink.jar in the folder lavalink needs to run concurrently.

-musicNew.py is the currently used cog for youtube. musicPl.py is deprecated and only serves as a reminder of what I made.
+musicNew.py is the currently used cog for youtube through lavalink. musicPl.py is deprecated and only serves as a backup; uses ffmpeg.
-This should never be added as a cog because it uses ffmpeg which needs separate installation, and opens up unnecessary boxes during runtime.